ChatGPT Zendesk integration: A complete guide

 Key limitations and how to choose the right solution

-Limitation 1: Lack of business context
+Consideration 1: providing business context

-eesel AI solves this by instantly unifying your knowledge.
+eesel AI addresses this by instantly unifying your knowledge.
 By connecting to your internal docs in Confluence and Google Docs, your help center, and even the solutions buried in your past tickets, it makes sure every AI-generated response is grounded in your company's actual information.

-Limitation 2: Security and privacy risks
+Consideration 2: security and privacy standards

 eesel AI is built with security as a top priority.
 Your data is never used to train generalized models, is encrypted both in transit and at rest, and is kept isolated for your account only.
 We also offer EU data residency to help you meet compliance requirements like GDPR.